bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.

-## Project Set Up

-- [ ] Fork and clone the repo.
-Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.

-For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

-## Project Instructions
+However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.

-### Introduction
+## Introduction

 You are going to create a Lambda Newspaper.
 Your job is going to be to create the components that make up the newspaper's home page.